delving/culture-hub/README.markdown

 ### Running the Image Server

 In order to use the advanced image viewer, you need to run IIPImage (http://iipimage.sourceforge.net) on your system.

 This is how:
 - install the iipsrv module by running `sh extras/install-iipsrv-osx.sh`.
 This will download a couple of files and compile the module for you
 - once you have compiled the module you can run it via `cd extras/iipsrv-0.9.9/fcgi && ./iipsrv.fcgi --bind 127.0.0.1:7000`
 - you also need to run a connector for FastCGI.
 Normally this happens in a web server but for convenience you can also do this without additional installation by running `cd extras/servlet-server && java -jar start.jar`
 - now you are ready to go and use the advanced image viewer

-## TODO update documentation to reflect the latest version and deploymentt